mt-trash/mt-trash.github.io/_posts/2015-09-12-piecework.md

 layout: post
 title: Piecework
 date: 2017-09-12
-preview: To prevent theory from turning into practice, we pay for the luxury of columnists.
 ---

 >People want Ulrich to *do* something.
 But I’m concerned with the *meaning* of the action.
 Today these are confused with each other.
 Of course Bolshevism, for example, has to occur; but (a) not through books, (b) books have other tasks.